-Worrying about our own health, the health of our family and friends, as well as the future, are all understandable worries to have right now.
-These are uncertain times and we’re all facing an unknown future in many respects.
-Our brains, however, like predictability and a sense of control, and when we don’t have these things the survival parts of our brain can be activated.
+Our brains, however, like predictability and a sense of control.
+When we don’t have these the survival parts of our brain can be activated.
 This can make us more likely to focus on things that seem more threatening, for example frequently checking the news or catastrophizing about the future.
-While many of our worries are warranted, it’s important to try to manage anxiety so that it doesn’t start to feel overwhelming or cause feelings of panic.
+While many of our worries may be warranted, it’s important to try to manage your worry and anxiety so that it doesn’t start to feel overwhelming or cause feelings of panic.

 Things that can help